BeingTomGreen/Diablo-3-API/README.md

 I may very well create my own Docs repo and stick it on github.io to help others out.

 ## TODO
-Support authenticated API Calls - Same syntax as the WOW API, need to manually email support and get an application key.
+- Support authenticated API Calls - Same syntax as the WOW API, need to manually email support and get an application key.
-~~Pass BattleTag to the __construct method?~~
-Since we are limited to 10k or 50k (if authenticated) calls, it may make sense to cache the results.
+- Since we are limited to 10k or 50k (if authenticated) calls, it may make sense to cache the results.

 ## License
 This is free and unencumbered software released into the public domain.
 See UNLICENSE for more details.